Skip to Main Content

 What is the C.R.A.A.P.
 Test?

-It is a way to evauate any type of information.
-The accronym stands for Currency, Relevance, Authority, Accuracy, and Purpose.
+It is a way to evaluate any type of information.
+The acronym stands for Currency, Relevance, Authority, Accuracy, and Purpose.
 This method was originally created by Sarah Blakeslee of UC-Chico's Meriam Library.

 Currency